better-internet/radworks-docs/docs/community/get-started.md

 ## Never miss a vote!

-The best way to get live governance updates is by following the RadicleDAO Governance Twitter ([@rad_gov](https://twitter.com/rad_gov)) or follow the [🏛️governance-updates channel](https://discord.com/channels/841318878125490186/955793826264514560) on Discord.
+The best way to get live governance updates is by following the Radworks Twitter ([@radworks_](https://twitter.com/radworks_)) or follow the [🏛️governance-updates channel](https://discord.com/channels/841318878125490186/955793826264514560) on Discord.
 These accounts act as governance “ticker” accounts and include all of the information and links needed to participate in voting.
 You can also set up [email notifications](https://app.tango.us/app/workflow/Email-Notifications-ac8d8e2eff5746f48ebd17e1f6b2b6ff) directly from the the calendar on our [Boardroom governance portal](https://boardroom.io/radicle/overview).